hanbanfan/FoodTruckProject/readme.md

 ## FoodTruckProject

+## Project Description
+ This project simulates the comparison of Food Trucks in the area baed on the rating and type of food they have!

 ## What I learned
--creating a class object with constructors, calling said objects be called in utilized in a  application
+- creating a class object with constructors, calling said objects be called in utilized in a  application
 - proper utilization of getters and setters
+- learned more about static and non static methods. a static method can access ONLY  static data members and non static methods can access static methods and data , as well as non static members and methods of other class.
+- better utilization of objects, classes, arrays and loops.